janedoe941/cafealpha/_posts/2025-01-14-youtube-list.md

 categories:
   - List
 tags:
-  - Politics
-  - Economics
-  - History
+  - Media
 toc: true
 ---

 This is a continuously expanding list where I will post YouTube content like essays and podcasts that I consider particularly instructive and well-presented.
-I may at some point be tempted to put a few cat videos on here, but I will try my best to keep feline hijinks to a respectable minimum.
+I will limit this list to one video per creator, as I'm planning to make a separate list dedicated to entire channels.
+I may also at some point be tempted to put a few cat videos on here, but I will try my best to keep feline hijinks to a respectable minimum.

 ## Media Critique